fluentnumbers/obsidian-quartz/content/index.md

 The domain *fluentnumbers* was born from the fact that I am *fluent **with** numbers*, but also from my strong conviction that *numbers* (as in "data") *can be fluent* and say a lot about a business or engineering topic at hand.
 And I sure enjoy doing the translation!

-This space is constantly in development (except when it is not), hence *imperfect* in nature. [[Links without destination]] mean I would want to write something there, but so far haven't.
-There is Explorer ⬅️, Search bar ⬆️ as well as Graph view ⬇️ to help you find stuff.
+This space is constantly in development (except when it is not), hence *imperfect* in nature. [[Links without destination]] (if you hover a cursor over them, you see nothing) mean I would want to write something there, but so far haven't.
+There is **Explorer** ⬅️, **Search** bar ⬆️, ➡️ **Recent** notes as well as **Graph view** ⬇️ to help you find stuff.

 ### About me

 I am a data scientist and ML engineer on a continuous journey of learning by doing & sharing.
-I live in the Netherlands and have 10 years of experience in [[Machine Learning MoC|Machine Learning]] for various industrial and scientific applications including [[remote monitoring]], biomedical algorithms, predictive maintenance, [[digital twin]], [[asset management]], etc.
+I live in the Netherlands and have 10 years of experience in signal processing and [[Machine Learning MoC|Machine Learning]] for various industrial and scientific applications including [[remote monitoring]], biomedical algorithms, predictive maintenance, [[digital twin]], [[asset management]], etc.
 Besides that I
-- try to [[latest reading|read]] more, because *[a book constitutes a means of transportation through the space of experience, at the speed of a turning page](https://www.nobelprize.org/prizes/literature/1987/brodsky/lecture/)*
+- challenge myself to [[latest reading|read]] more, because *[a book constitutes a means of transportation through the space of experience, at the speed of a turning page](https://www.nobelprize.org/prizes/literature/1987/brodsky/lecture/)*
 - enjoy somewhat longer walks and hikes as well as travelling places to see how people live elsewhere
+- play online chess, tirelessly explore new [[Productivity hacks|productivity hacks]] (to stop procrastination, of course 😊), tinker with my [[self-hosted|self-hosting]] setup
-- lately, devote a decent amount of time to [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) [[mafia games|games]], but then in its more strict, **competitive** form
+- lately, devote a decent amount of time to [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) [[mafia games|games]], but then in its more strict, **competitive** form.
+This is a socio-psychological game developing such skills as attention to details, self-confidence (as well as self-control), conflict management, analytical thinking and many more.
 %% - not a fan of modern web 2.0 with (even more pessimistic of what web 3.0 brings us), but I highly value good-old personal blogs with unique content.
 I even use [[rss|RSS]] in 2025 to read most o[](people%20I%20follow.md)]].%%

 ---